LinusBwana/airbnb-clone-project/README.md

 ### Real-time Communication
 Our messaging system facilitates direct communication between guests and hosts throughout the booking process and stay duration.
 Users can ask questions about properties, coordinate check-in details, and resolve any issues that arise during their stay.
 This feature enhances customer service, reduces booking uncertainty, and creates a more connected community experience on the platform.

+---

+## API Security

+### Authentication & Authorization
+The platform implements Django REST Framework's BasicAuthentication combined with role-based access control to ensure users can only access and modify data they are authorized to handle.
+BasicAuthentication provides secure username/password verification for API access, with session management handled by Django's built-in authentication system.
+This is crucial for protecting user accounts from unauthorized access and ensuring that hosts can only manage their own properties while guests can only access their own booking information.

+### Data Protection & Encryption
+All sensitive data including passwords, payment information, and personal details are encrypted both in transit and at rest using industry-standard AES-256 encryption.
+API communications are secured through HTTPS/TLS protocols, and database connections use encrypted channels.
+This comprehensive approach is essential for maintaining user trust, complying with data protection regulations like GDPR, and preventing data breaches that could compromise user privacy and financial information.

+### Rate Limiting & API Security
+Advanced rate limiting mechanisms prevent API abuse, DDoS attacks, and automated scraping attempts while ensuring legitimate users maintain smooth platform access.
+IP-based and user-based throttling, along with request validation and sanitization, protect against malicious activities.
+These measures are critical for maintaining platform stability, preventing resource exhaustion, and protecting against fraudulent booking attempts or payment system exploitation.

+### Payment Security
+Payment processing implements PCI DSS compliance standards with tokenization of sensitive card data and secure integration with trusted payment gateways.
+All financial transactions are logged and monitored for suspicious activity with real-time fraud detection mechanisms.
+This level of security is paramount for protecting users' financial information, maintaining merchant account compliance, and building the trust necessary for users to confidently make high-value accommodation bookings.

+### Input Validation & Injection Prevention
+Comprehensive input validation and sanitization prevent SQL injection, XSS attacks, and other common web vulnerabilities through parameterized queries and strict data type validation.
+All user inputs are validated both client-side and server-side with additional business logic validation.
+This protection is essential for preventing malicious users from compromising the database